 Behavioral Insider: Bring me to that next level of behavioral targeting on-site.

 those segments are and how to identify them in real time.
 What we have to start doing is experimenting to figure out what sources of traffic are reliably correlated with a certain persona or segment.

-That is one big exercise that can take two years of experimentation.
+accounting is so different that the pages on the site based on it led to 168% higher engagement.
+When I carry it through, it can be offers and products I show on every single page.
 Behavioral Insider: You object to behavioral targeting being defined narrowly in terms of media buying and ad networks rather than on-site tools.
 Like yours.

 Unless you broaden it to think that BT is trying to understand how we can provide a more targeted overall experience that leads to a better outcome, then you are just seeing half the picture.
 For